Have you ever tried Pasta alla Norma? If not, you’re in for a treat!

-- 1/2 liter of extra virgin olive oil for frying
+- 1/2 liter (2 cups) of extra virgin olive oil for frying

 Kitchen Tools and Equipments

-First of all, get yourself a rather large and capacious saucepan because you have to season the pasta in that saucepan together with the tomato sauce, so you need space to be able to mix well.
-We opted for a pot this stainless steel 5-qt sauté pan with helper handle and lid.
+- The first thing to do is to get a fairly large and wide saucepan.
+You will be seasoning the pasta in the saucepan along with the tomato sauce, so you need room to mix well.
+We opted for this stainless steel 5-qt sauté pan with helper handle and lid.

 Step 2) – Now add the tomatoes, stir and cover with a lid.
 Cook over low heat for about 20 minutes, until the tomatoes are soft and have released their sauce.

-Step 3) – Once ready, transfer the tomatoes in a vegetable mill placed on a bowl and pass them in order to obtain a juicy and smooth sauce.
+Step 3) – Once ready, transfer the tomatoes in a food mill placed on a bowl and pass them in order to obtain a juicy and smooth sauce.

 Step 7) – Transfer them to a tray covered with a kitchen paper towel to absorb the excess oil then add fine salt to taste.